 Last month saw the Battery Technology Show roll into London with a host of industry experts debating, sharing their research and hinting at the future of battery technology.

 Speakers included experts like Matthew Boulton, COO at Pivot Power; Ross Bruton, Director of Market Intelligence at Smart Energy & Storage; Richard Harrington, MP and Parliamentary Under Secretary of State, Department of Business, Energy & Industrial Strategy, alongside countless other experts.

 Opinions were understandably divided, although a few key points did shine through.
-The general consensus amongst the experts in attendance was that Lithium-Ion batteries are reaching the end of their period of dominance, thanks in part to more advanced battery manufacturing technologies.
+The consensus amongst the experts in attendance was that Lithium-Ion batteries are reaching the end of their period of dominance, thanks partly to more advanced battery manufacturing technologies.

-But what are the trends which are poised to kill off the Li-Ion battery as we know it?
+But what trends are poised to kill off the Li-Ion battery as we know it?
 Join us as we take a look.

-Solid-state batteries have long been mooted as a potential successor to Li-Ion batteries, utilising a solid material to enable the transport of lithium ions in the battery.
+Solid-state batteries have long been mooted as a potential successor to Li-Ion batteries, utilising a solid material to transport lithium ions in the battery.
 However, a lack of viable material candidates has meant that development until recently has been slow.

-Lab-level gains in recent years have yielded a number of advancements which are making solid-state batteries a viable option.
+Lab-level gains in recent years have yielded several advancements which are making solid-state batteries a viable option.
 This, combined with heavy investment from the likes of Dyson, Renault, Nissan, Mitsubishi and Volkswagen – with an eye to solid-state batteries powering future electric vehicles – has meant that the future looks brighter for solid-state batteries.

 Sulphur Enhanced Li-Ion